Fred T. Sai: Career

 He served as an external Director of the Ghanaian central bank, the Bank of Ghana and a member of the Board of Directors of several United States-based non-profits working in Sexual and Reproductive Health.
 He was an Emeritus Member and sat on the boards of Women Deliver and Population Action International and was an honorary guest on the Creative Storm Networks’ Maternal Health Channel Television Series, a program that informed, educated and stimulated interest in maternal health issues around the globe.

 His publications also covered the ethical issues in the Sexual and Reproductive Health field.
 Among his numerous books were “Adam and Eve and the Serpent”, dealing with the inequalities and the difficulties faced by African women; and “Fred Sai Speaks Out” which is a collection of essays on his views of the reproductive health field, including a letter to Pope John Paul II asking for a reconsideration of the Vatican’s anti-contraception and family planning stance.
 He published his memoirs, With Heart and Voice: Fred Sai Remembers in 2010.

 He was a Member (1959) and later Fellow (1964) of the Royal College of Physicians of Edinburgh.
 He was also a Fellow of the West African College of Physicians (FWACP), elected in 1976.

 In 1969, Sai unsuccessfully contested the 1969 parliamentary election in the Osu-Klottey constituency as a candidate of the centre-right Progress Party.

 Personal life

 Together with his wife, Florence Aleeno Sai, née Dzani who he married in 1952 in London, they raised seven children (four daughters and three sons), three of whom they adopted.
-One of his children, Florence Oboshie Sai-Coffie, a Ghanaian politician, advertising marketing specialist and media executive, served as a cabinet minister in the John Kufuor administration.
+One of his children, Florence Oboshie Sai-Cofie, a Ghanaian politician, advertising marketing specialist and media executive, served as a cabinet minister in the John Kufuor administration.
 He enjoyed playing golf and listening to highlife and jazz music.